 Embracing the weirdness

 If you are a parent who is going through that internal conflict, don’t beat yourself up about it.
 You are a flawed human being just like me, just like all of us.
 If this is your first immersion into the world of special needs then, unless you are some kind of fucking saint, you will find it unsettling.
 We humans have a natural aversion of the different and we fear the unknown.
 This is the root of all our prejudices, racism, homophobia, xenophobia and our disquiet for the mentally and physically disabled.
 But, as with all the other “isms” and “obias” that plague our society, understanding and familiarity can dispel those irrational fears.
 If you take the plunge and immerse yourselves in special world, talk it through with others who will not judge you, you will find a way to square the peg and resolve the paradox.
 It’s not a question of working out that your kid is like those others, because deep down you know that already.
 Instead it is a question of accepting that those kids, like yours, are worthy of love and respect every bit as much as your own child is.

-Note: I want to make absolutely clear that main stream education is the right choice for many autistic kids.
+Note: I want to make absolutely clear that mainstream education is the right choice for many autistic kids.
 I do not want anyone to think that I am advocating special ed for all autistic people.
-Neither would I ever judge any parent who made the choice to main stream.
+Neither would I ever judge any parent who made the choice to mainstream.
 You know your kids better than anyone else and it is your choice.
-But hopefully the above post may help some parents to stop and think things through properly.
-If a strong negative emotion is getting in the way of making the wrong decision it might be a good idea to talk it through in a place where you will not be judged.
+But hopefully, the above post may help some parents to stop and think things through properly.
+If a strong negative emotion is getting in the way of making the correct decision it might be a good idea to talk it through in a place where you will not be judged.
 Perhaps this post will be a catalyst for such conversations.